tangentsoft/mysqlpp/HACKERS.md

     $ fossil clone https://username@tanentsoft.com/mysqlpp mysqlpp.fossil

-That will get you a file called `mysqlpp.fossil` containing the release-level history of the MySQL++ project from its founding until the 3.2.3 release.
-The oldest checkin-level history in the repository now begins at 2017.07.28, so if you need to track down when a given change happened, consult [the `ChangeLog`][cl].
-If you're more interested in *who* did what, the `ChangeLog` also has those details, though if you only wanted a summary, see [the `CREDITS.txt` file][cred].
+That will get you a file called `mysqlpp.fossil` containing an [abridged version history][avh] of MySQL++ back to the project's founding.

 The repository clone file can be named anything you like.
 Even the `.fossil` extension is just a convention, not a requirement.